kiskey/stremio-ai-search/README.md

    <img src="public/bmc.png" alt="Buy Me A Coffee" height="40" />
    </a>

-## Environment Variables

-When self-hosting the addon, you can configure the following environment variables in a `.env` file:

-- `TRAKT_CLIENT_ID` - Your Trakt API client ID
-- `TRAKT_CLIENT_SECRET` - Your Trakt API client secret
-- `ENCRYPTION_KEY` - Key used for encrypting sensitive configuration data
-- `RPDB_API_KEY` - API key for RPDB integration
-- `ENABLE_LOGGING` - Set to "true" to enable logging
-- `GITHUB_TOKEN` - GitHub token for issue submission
-- `RECAPTCHA_SECRET_KEY` - Secret key for reCAPTCHA
-- `ADMIN_TOKEN` - Token required for accessing cache management endpoints (new)

 ## Sample use cases

 Here are some examples showing how versatile this addon is.